Food Service Policies

 • Homeless, Runaway, and Migrant—Children who meet the definition of homeless, runaway, or migrant qualify for free meals.

-If you haven’t been told about a child’s status as homeless, runaway, or migrant or you feel a child may qualify for one of these programs, please call or email Kimberly Cole, Executive Director of Secondary Teaching and Learning 281-482-1267.
+If you haven’t been told about a child’s status as homeless, runaway, or migrant or you feel a child may qualify for one of these programs, please call or email Kimberly Cole, Assistant Superintendent of Secondary Teaching and Learning 281-482-1267.

 • WIC Recipient—Children in households participating in WIC may be eligible for free or reduced-price meals.